 There is a growing recognition of the need to build a comprehensive, end-to-end European Ocean Observing System (EOOS) to coordinate the currently fragmented and complex ocean observing capacity across Europe.

-In particular, in Europe, there is a growing recognition of the need to build a comprehensive, end-to-end European Ocean Observing Systel (EOOS).
-In 2015, EMB and EuroGOOS launched a joint activity on EOOS, bringing together the marine scientific and operational oceanographic communities to develop a roadmap, time-line and governance structure for EOOS with the long-term goal of implementing a flagship initiaive building on existing resources and commitments.
-Activities to date include an expert workshop in May 2015 (see image below).
+In particular, in Europe, there is a growing recognition of the need to build a comprehensive, end-to-end European Ocean Observing System (EOOS).
+In 2015, EMB and EuroGOOS launched a joint activity on EOOS, bringing together the marine scientific and operational oceanographic communities to develop a roadmap, time-line and governance structure for EOOS with the long-term goal of implementing a flagship initiative building on existing resources and commitments.
+An expert workshop was held in May 2015 (see images below), and a dedicated website for EOOS has been launched.
+In 2016, after a successful workshop, EuroGOOS and EMB convened a panel to act as an EOOS Steering Group.
+On 8 September 2016, EOOS progress and a consultation document were presented at a dedicated European Parliament event hosted by MEP Ricardo Serrão Santos.

 The concept of a truly end-end European Ocean Observation system was first formally endorsed at the EurOCEAN 2010 conference where the resulting Ostend Declaration called for policy makers to "Support the development of a truly integrated and sustainably funded European Ocean Observing System to establish Europe's global leading role."
 And in June 2013, EMB published Navigating the Future IV, with chapter 11 dedicated to 'EOOS'.
 This set out four pillars for an end-to-end EOOS, namely stakeholders, infrastructure, data services and outputs (products and services).